SkillBagGitHub

 Fetch the standard

-Put the root SkillBag entrypoint in the project that should have portable agent behavior.
+Put the root SkillBag entrypoint in the local workspace where the agent will work.
 You can do it yourself or ask Codex or Claude Code to download the same source to the exact root filename.

 terminal